uva-math/uva-math-code/_posts/events/2022-05-10-final-exercises.md

 Final Exercises ceremony for Department of Mathematics will be on Saturday, May 21, 2022 in Warner Hall (previously named Maury Hall), Room 209 (12:00 - 1:30 p.m.)

-**Update:** due to forecasted heat on Saturday, we are using the inclement weather location.
+**Update. due to forecasted heat on Saturday, we are using the inclement weather location.**